paulirish/dotfiles/README.md

  - most folks know `bat`  as a `cat` replacement
  - https://github.com/dandavison/delta seems a lot better than the diff-so-fancy project that i started. :/
- - https://github.com/ogham/exa is better `ls` and gets all the trapd00r/LS_COLORS stuff etc.
  - https://github.com/bigH/git-fuzzy interactive git thing. deprecates my `git recent` script. and probably some other things.

  Also I'd like to migrate to using homesick or https://www.atlassian.com/git/tutorials/dotfiles